-Figure 8: Italy: Contribution of experts to forecasts.
-Quasi-real time - EWA were severely hit by the strong recession.
-Moreover, those banks increased their exposures - which became quite concentrated - toward riskier borrowers.
-In the context of the crisis affecting the Italian economy, especially in the southern regions, a large number of small banks went under distress in the 90s."
+Italy experienced a systemic crisis at the beginning of our sample from 1991Q3 to 1997Q4.
+According to Duca et al. (2017) this crisis was mostly linked to currency markets and the ERM crisis and the distress in the economy and in the banking sector, especially in the South.
 The systemic crisis we are trying to predict out-of-sample starts later than in the previous economies: it runs from 2011Q2 to 2013Q4.
 Italy also experienced a "residual event" just before the systemic crisis from 2008Q1 to 2011Q3 due to financial market stress though there was little exposure of Italian banks to US mortgage markets.